KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Campaign/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Olivia Birdsong.md

 ###### Adolescence
 Olivia was born on shoreline of the Sword Coast in Waterdeep and grew up with a happy family.
 Her mother was a well renowned Human Bard and her father was a strong yet compassionate Elf Warrior.
 However, tragedy struck, when the Birdsong family was on a ship, a band of Pirates raided, ultimately killing everyone aboard except Olivia.
 The pirates decided to keep Olivia against her will, using her for whatever they desired from other people or herself.
 However, during this time, Olivia learned the art of deception and trickery, ultimately fooling the pirate band and fleeing to the unknown.
 She relied on deception and trickery to survive, but was often conflicted when using such tactics as she hated using them.
 ###### Twin Prodigies Arc
 Olivia, having sold her body involuntarily, finally scraped up enough money to enter the peacekeeper academy to get an education and attempt to get over her PTSD by starting a new life.
-At the house sorting, Olivia met [[Azriel Darkstar]], who gave her comfort due to the nature of his character, causing her to sit next to him and [[Jackson Felwinter]].
+At the house sorting, Olivia met [[Azriel Darkstar]], who gave her comfort due to the nature of his character, causing her to sit next to him and [[(WORK IN PROGRESS) Jackson Felwinter]].
 She made conversation with Azriel, instantly geling and developing a small attraction toward him due to his strong yet compassionate character.
 She was sorted into House Beacon.
 She later on met [[Aria Hassan]] and [[Yasu-2]], as the group became good friends.
 ###### House Tournament Arc
 During the House Tournament Arc, Olivia finished number 1 in the Social Networking challenge due to her excellent persuasive skills
 In the Gem Hunt Challenge, Olivia finished middling, she did this by charming other contestants in order to find a gem and seize it for herself